 Refactoring without breaking anything: use unit test!

-We can be afraid to change code because we don't want to break an existing working software.
-If we are working on legacy code we can use refactoring techniques for new features and write unit tests applying the Open \ Closed principle: we don't necessarily update existing code but we write new tested code.
+We can be afraid to change code because we don't want to break existing working software.
+If we are working on the legacy code we can use refactoring techniques for new features and write unit tests applying the Open \ Closed principle: we don't necessarily update existing code but we write new tested code.
 I know this seems complex and hard but you can find examples and you can apply this concept in a real world only practicing.
 You can try again and again being sure your working tests are telling you are doing a good job!